lukestrickland/ggdmc/README.md

 Diffusion-decisoin model (Ratcliff & McKoon, 2008) is one of the most popular cognitive models to fit choice RT data in cognitive psychology.
 Here we show two examples, one fitting the LBA model and the other fitting DDM model.
-The speed-up is be up to 9 times quicker.
+The speed-up is up to 9 times quicker.

 ```
 ###################